+Figure 1.
+Evidence types for RIs.
+Any RI requires evidence for the binding of the TF, together with functional evidence showing its regulatory effect in transcriptional activity.
+Evidence types are grouped in three major categories (classical, HT and nonexperimental), each specific group contains methods that are not considered independent, whereas methods of different groups are considered independent.
+The algebra of their independent groupings is limited to binding evidence types, which define the level of confidence as discussed in the main text.
+Note that the “others nonexperimental” evidence is not used to assign confidence.

 We assigned each evidence type to one of seven possible groups (Figure 1) and defined the combinations that upgraded the object confidence level using the group numbers.
 Evidence types in the same group are considered to share methodological bias and cannot be combined to upgrade the confidence levels, while evidence types from different groups are considered independent and their combinations upgrade the object confidence level.
 Currently, only the evidence types of groups 1 and 2 are classified as strong, groups 4 to 7 are considered weak evidence types (Figure 1).
 The evidence types 4, 5, and 6 belong to the category HT; the evidence types from group 4 are considered independent from the 5 and 6 types because the methods are considered different enough, with the first group assayed in vivo while methods of groups 5 and 6 identify binding in vitro; the experimental and computational processing of raw data are also different.
 DAP-seq and gSELEX are also considered independent of each other.
 Based on these groupings, the combinations that upgrade that increase the confidence level are the following: :